Hotel nightmare? How to negotiate compensation when travel goes wrong

 2. Starpoints points used to convert to over 30 different airline programs 1:1 and for every 20,000 points you transferred, they would throw in a 5,000 points bonus.
 So, if I transferred the 20,000 Starpoints to Velocity, I would receive 25,000 points.
 With a 20% bonus promo on top, that would make it 30,000 Velocity points, almost within striking distance of 35,500 points required to fly between Sydney and Perth in ‘The Business’ as mentioned above.

 4. The 21,000 Starpoints could have been used for future hotel stays before the merger with Marriott, too – enough for 5 nights at SPG cat 1 and 2 hotels, or these could be transferred over to Marriott Rewards for 63,000 Marriott points.
-Marriott Rewards points open up a number of amazing redemption possibilities which we’ve previously written about here.
+Marriott Rewards points open up many amazing redemption possibilities which we’ve previously written about here.

 In conclusion

-If you travel a lot, it’s inevitable that you will run into problems occasionally with an airline or hotel.
+If you travel a lot, you will inevitably run into problems occasionally with an airline or hotel.
 But as they say, every challenge presents an opportunity.
-By electing to receive Starpoints instead of cash, I was not only able to accelerate my stays/nights in order to retain my coveted SPG Platinum status, but it also opened up numerous business class award flights and point redemption options at a range of high-end hotels.
+By electing to receive Starpoints instead of cash, I was not only able to accelerate my stays/nights to retain my coveted SPG Platinum status, but it also opened up numerous business class award flights and point redemption options at a range of high-end hotels.

-They say ‘Cash is King’, but in this instance by saying no, I earned myself something which would help me in creating lifelong memories, and that to me is certainly worth more than cold hard cash.
+They say ‘Cash is King’, but in this instance by saying no, I earned myself something which would help me create lifelong memories, which is certainly worth more than cold hard cash.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: